Charge at Sheria: Battle

 Meanwhile, one troop of 21 men from the 11th Light Horse Regiment missed the signal, and continued to gallop up to and over the Ottoman trenches, holding only bayonets.
 With their rifles still on their backs as they dismounted, the Ottoman soldiers opened fire at point blank range, killing 11 men.
 About 12:30 a troop commanded by Lieutenant A.R.
 Brierty occupied a position that was strongly opposed by Ottoman machine guns, just at the junction of the small wadi which branches off towards the wadi Kerkity running north-west.
 After Brierty's troop had galloped passed them the Ottoman defenders turned and fired at the light horsemen dismounting for action, when very heavy fire was opened on them "from front and right and left and rear almost annihilating the troop."
-On the left, Lieutenant Bartlett's troop came to assist with hotchkiss and rifle fire when one German officer and 20 Ottoman infantry were hit.
+On the left, Lieutenant Bartlett's troop came to assist with Hotchkiss machine gun and rifle fire when one German officer and 20 Ottoman infantry were hit.
 Brierty's troop suffered 11 killed and the 5 wounded included Brierty and Sergeant Thistlewaite and one trooper, who were the only ones to survive.
 By 13:00 they were held up by heavy rifle and machine gun fire when Lieutenant Brierty's troop of the 11th Light Horse Regiment galloped over a trench, the occupants of which raised their hands, but opened fire again once the troop had passed, catching the troop in converging fire.
 The whole troop was killed or wounded except two troopers.
-Lieutenant Bartlett's troop "came to assist" with hotchkiss and rifle fire "accounting for one German officer and 20 Ottoman soldiers.
+Lieutenant Bartlett's troop "came to assist" with Hotchkiss and rifle fire "accounting for one German officer and 20 Ottoman soldiers.